|A BASIC, DECADES-OLD FEMINIST DEFINITION OF THE WORD GENDER [see p. 2]

 Feminists should not have to spend our time and energy defending the very definition of the word woman.
 So we must ask ourselves, why is this happening?

 None of this is purely academic.
-Next page: Documented harms to women.
+Next page: The harms of transgender identity politics.